 We all have experienced that familiar, dull soreness in our mouths before; and then the thought pops into our heads, I have a cavity.
 Hopefully, you’ll have called your dentist to make an appointment to take care of that as soon as possible so you can comfortably eat and drink without triggering cavity pain.
-Dr. Shen of Smile by Design explains why a root canal and replacing the compromised tooth with a crown may be better than filling the cavity.
+Our dentist at Smile by Design explains why a root canal and replacing the compromised tooth with a crown may be better than filling the cavity.

 Fillings Chip while Crowns Protect!